Before a student can commence a clinical placement in a NSW Health facility, students must complete most of the following mandatory requirements.

-- Must be obtained from an Australian State or Territory Police Force, the Australian Federal Police, or an Australian Criminal Intelligence Commission (ACIC) accredited body only.
+- Australian police checks must be obtained from an Australian State or Territory Police Force, the Australian Federal Police, or an Australian Criminal Intelligence Commission (ACIC) accredited body only.

 - National criminal record checks are valid for five years since the date of issue.

 - If a charge or conviction is listed on the National Police Check, then students must apply for a risk assessment.

 - National police check frequently asked questions

 - Overseas students are required to provide a National Police Check from their home country or any country they have resided in since turning 18 years of age.
 If they cannot provide this police check, they can sign the Overseas Student Statutory Declaration.